-One of the largest metropolitan areas in the state of Tamaulipas, it is among the five fastest growing cities in Mexico.
-Its position on the Rio Grande, directly across from Hidalgo in Texas, has encouraged large US companies to do business here, taking advantage of good travel access, low labor rates and other industry incentives.
+One of the largest metropolitan areas in the state of Tamaulipas, Reynosa is among the top five fastest growing cities in Mexico.
+Its position on the Rio Grande, directly across from Hidalgo in Texas, has encouraged a number of large US companies to start doing business here, taking advantage of the convenient location across the border, low labor rates and other industry incentives.

-However, recent cartel-related violence has led to a crackdown by the federal police with frequent military stops.
-Most businesses are now closed by 10pm and it is recommended to stay off the streets and avoid passing through the city at nightfall.
+While generally a safe place to visit for US citizens, spots of cartel-related violence has led to a crackdown by the federal police with frequent military stops.
+Most businesses are now closed by 10pm and it is recommended to stay off the streets late a night.

 Despite this, Reynosa is a major port of entry to Mexico - and one of the busiest – with over 5 million vehicles and 1.5 million pedestrians crossing south here into Mexico every year.

 Low prices, good quality and easy accessibility still all appeal to many visitors, including dental tourists, who can pop over the border and back for their dental care in a matter of hours.